dialpad/dialtone/README.md

 ### Local environment setup

+- We use [Nx](https://nx.dev/) as build system for improved speed and easier monorepo administration. nx is installed as a dev dependency in the root of the project.
 - We use [pnpm](https://pnpm.io) for managing workspaces

 If you do not have pnpm installed, you can install it with: